(Originally written in August, 2010 and still relevant today, this article has been revised to reflect new discoveries in 2013.)

 Think about all the people who make up this industry especially those in management.
 Many of them had twenty to thirty years of experience in the industry.
 They had been through several real estate cycles.
 They all knew that when real estate prices rise they later come down.
 Then there are thousands of MBA’s from Harvard, Wharton, Stanford, Anderson and all the rest that fill the ranks of these institutions.

 For the banking and mortgage industry to offer mortgages with their new loosey-goosey lending standards, they needed access to more money to lend…a lot more money.
 The money had to come from somewhere to fuel this insatiable demand for easy mortgages.
-Wall Street came to their rescue by creating some new types of mortgage backed securities.
-The creation of these securities alone would not have created a problem.
+Wall Street came to their rescue by boosting the sales of mortgage backed securities (MBS).
+While these securities had existed since the 1970′s, they were not widely used until much later.
+For Wall Street, this became a way they could profit more from the booming real estate business.
+It turned mortgages that used to be held by the institutions that issued them into a bond like security held by investors.
+The MBS alone would not have created a problem except for the pressure to sell a lot of them to a lot of institutional investors.

 The real culprits are firms who rated these securities such as Moody’s and Standard & Poors and the insurance companies who backed them such as AGC.
 Moody’s and S&P are supposed to be our last line of defense.
 They are the fail safe component in our economic system.
 Even if greed blinds everyone else, they are supposed to do their due diligence about the risk level of every security.
 We trust their ratings.
 We invest our life savings based on their ratings.